outerelocarlos/Better-Firefox/README.md

 ## Instructions

+**Important: your browser needs to be closed while installing this improvement patch**.

 First, select whichever preset fits you and your needs the most and download/open its folder.
 Inside of it is everything one needs to install/apply said preset and, in fact, there are two ways to do so:
 * Run **_setup.cmd_** (from the setup folder) as administrator.
 * Copy (and replace) the **_extensions_** folder and the **_prefs.js_** file to the following location: